 Thailand is a haven for shoppers, whether you’re in Bangkok, Chiang Mai or Pattaya, you’re never too far away from a huge shopping centre or a cute boutique store.
 As much as Thais love foreign brands, there’s a stack of Thai products beloved by locals and tourists alike – here’s a guide to some of the more well-known of them.

 Now, if the logo of Krating Daeng seems familiar, that’s because you probably know it as Red Bull back home.
-To the surprise of many people, Red Bull is actually a Thai brand, developed here for factory workers and marketed in Europe with the help of an Austrian investor.
+To the surprise of many people, Red Bull was originally a Thai brand, developed here for factory workers and marketed in Europe with the help of an Austrian investor.
 Thailand’s version is sweeter and non-carbonated, and it’s common to see people picking them up in convenience stores when they need that extra jolt of energy – much like we do in the west.

-Disaya Sorakraikitikul studied fashion in the UK in 1995, and used her expertise to launch a label that’s not just well known in Thailand but is acclaimed around the world.
+Disaya Sorakraikitikul studied fashion in the UK in 1995, and used her expertise to launch a label that’s not just well-known in Thailand but acclaimed around the world.
 Disaya clothing remains popular with Thai celebrities and well sought after by Thais, with boutiques in Bangkok showcasing the latest designs.
 It gained global recognition after a Disaya dress appeared on the cover of Amy Winehouse’s Back to Black album.

 Greyhound is a clothing company that focuses on edgy, modern designs for forward-thinking fashionistas.
 Originally founded by four friends in Bangkok, it’s since spread worldwide, with stores all over Southeast Asia and farther afield in countries such as Switzerland, Austria, Russia and Israel.
 It also have nine cafes and restaurants in Bangkok, which have become go-to destinations for the city’s young and trendy.
 Drop in and try the more-ish crab and corn pops, served with sweet chilli sauce.